-American companies choose to hire talent overseas in order to capture new business opportunities, from new markets to new audiences and distribution channels.
-But there are distinct legal and logistic considerations to satisfy in order to make that hire completely successful.
+U.S. companies may choose to hire talent overseas for many reasons, such as exploring new markets with short-term assignments, reaching new audiences, and developing wider, more diverse distribution channels.
+But there are distinct legal and logistical considerations to address in order to make those efforts successful.

-The US Department of Labor has a mandate to protect worker’s rights and opportunities, so companies looking to hire overseas will have to apply for certification.
-Essentially, a business needs to prove that there are insufficient qualified U.S. workers who are willing to perform the job in question.
+The U.S. Department of Labor has a mandate to protect workers’ rights and opportunities, so companies considering hiring overseas must apply for labor certification.
+Essentially, a business needs to prove that there are insufficient qualified U.S. American workers willing to perform the job in question.

 A business needs to: